jhavaldar/jhavaldar.github.io/index.md

 ## What I've Been Up To Lately

 For some miscellaneous math writing, check out my post where I look into [the surprisingly fascinating history of "the quintic equation"](/post/2017/07/02/solvable2.html).
 You can also check my [notes](/notes) page for some of my notes about various math topics.
-Currently reading _Elementary Differential Geometry_ by Barret O'Neill.
-It's great.
+I'm currently reading _Undergraduate Algebra_ by Serge Lang and _Gauge Fields, Knots, Gravity_ by John Baez.
+The first draft of my differential geometry notes [are here](/assets/diffgeobook.pdf).

 For some writing about music, check out my post [analyzing a short chord progression in a Kendrick Lamar song](/post/2017/07/07/element.html) or my [review of the new Haim album](/post/2017/07/07/something-to-tell-you.html).
 I also wrote a post breaking down [5 EPs you definitely haven't listened to from the first half of 2017](/post/2017/07/19/albums2017.html).